 - Title IX of the Education Amendments of 1972 requires that institutions have policies and procedures that protect students' rights with regard to sex/gender discrimination.
 Information regarding these rights is on the HCC website under Students-Anti-discrimination.
 Students who are pregnant and require accommodations should contact any of the ADA counselors for assistance. - It is important that every student understands and conforms to respectful behavior while at HCC.
 Sexual misconduct is not condoned and will be addressed promptly.
-Know your rights and how to avoid these difficult situations by logging in from your HCC student email account to www.edurisksolutions.org.
-(Go to the button at the top right that says Login and enter your student number.)
+Know your rights and how to avoid these difficult situations. - Log in to www.edurisksolutions.org.
+Sign in using your HCCstudent email account, then go to the button at the top right that says Login and enter your student number.